 An inconsistency in the contentual theory must indeed show itself by means of the formalization in the following way: two formulas are derivable according to the rules of the formalism, one of which results from the other though that process which is the formal image of negation.
-The claim of consistency is therefore equivalent to the claim that two formulas standing in the above relation can not be derived by the rules of the formalism. $\|^{365}$ But this claim has fundamentally the same character as any general statement of finitist number theory, e.g., the statement that it is impossible to produce three integers a, b, c (different from 0) such that $a^3 + b^3 = c^3$.
+The claim of consistency is therefore equivalent to the claim that two formulas standing in the above relation can not be derived by the rules of the formalism. $||^{365}$ But this claim has fundamentally the same character as any general statement of finitist number theory, e.g., the statement that it is impossible to produce three integers a, b, c (different from 0) such that $a^3 + b^3 = c^3$.

-Thus, the proof of consistency for arithmetic in fact amounts to a finitist problem of the theory of inferences.
-The finitist investigations which have the formalized theories of mathematics as their object are called by Hilbert metamathematics.
+The proof of consistency for arithmetic thus becomes in fact a finitist problem of the theory of inferences.
+The finitist investigation having formalized theories of mathematics as its object is called by Hilbert metamathematics.
 The task falling to metamathematics vis-à-vis the system of mathematics is analogous to the one which Kant ascribed to the critique of reason vis-à-vis the system of philosophy.

-In accord with this methodological program proof theory has already been developed to a substantial degree; 22 but there are still \parallel^{A58} considerable mathematical difficulties to be overcome.
+In accord with this methodological program, proof theory has already been developed to a substantial degree;18 but there are still $\|^{A58}$ considerable mathematical difficulties to be overcome.
 The proofs of Ackermann and von Neumann secure the consistency of the first postulate of arithmetic, i.e., the applicability of existential reasoning to the integers.
 Ackermann developed in some detail an approach to the further problem of the consistency of the general concept of a set (resp. numerical function) of numbers together with a corresponding Principle of Choice.

-If this problem were solved, then almost the entire domain of existing mathematical theories would be proved to be consistent.23 This proof would in particular be sufficient to recognize the consistency of the geometric and physical theories.
+If this problem were solved, then almost the entire domain of existing mathematical theories would be proved to be consistent.19 This proof would in particular be sufficient to recognize the consistency of the geometric and physical theories.

-One can also extend the problem still further and investigate the consis 22Hilbert gave a first sketch of a theory of proofs already in his 1904 Heidelberg lecture

-"On the foundations of logic and arithmetic."
+18Hilbert gave a first sketch of a theory of proofs already in his 1904 Heidelberg lecture "On the foundations of logic and arithmetic."
 The first guiding idea of a joint treatment of logic and arithmetic is expressly formulated here; the methodological principle of the finitist standpoint is also intended, but not yet explicitly stated.- The investigation of Julius Koenig, "New foundations for logic, arithmetic, and set theory" (published in 1914) falls between this lecture and Hilbert's more recent publications on proof theory; it comes very close to Hilbert's standpoint and gives already a proof of consistency which is in full accord with proof theory.
 This proof covers only a very narrow domain of formal operations and is therefore only of methodological significance.

-23Cantor's theory of numbers of the second number class is also included here.
+19Cantor's theory of numbers of the second number class is also included here.

-tency of more inclusive systems, e.g., axiomatic set theory.
-Axiomatic set theory, as first formulated by Zermelo and supplemented and \parallel^{366} extended by Fraenkel and von Neumann, goes through its construction processes already far beyond what is actually used in mathematics; and the proof of its consistency would also establish the consistency of the system of theoretical logic.
+One can also extend the problem still further and investigate the consistency of more inclusive systems, e.g., axiomatic set theory.
+Axiomatic set theory, as first formulated by Zermelo and supplemented and \parallel^{366} extended by Fraenkel and von Neumann, with its construction processes, already goes far beyond what is actually used in mathematics; and the proof of its consistency would also establish the consistency of the system of theoretical logic.

-This does not achieve an absolute completion of the formation of this concept, because formalized set theory motivates metamathematical considerations which have the formal constructions of set theory as their object and in this way go beyond these constructions.24
+This does not achieve an absolute completion of this formation of concepts, because formalized set theory motivates metamathematical considerations which have the formal constructions of set theory as their object and in this way go beyond these constructions.20